Are Babies Free at Disney World? (and other tips for Disney with an infant)

 - 6 Which Disney park is the most (and least) baby-friendly?

-- 7 What Disney World rides can babies go on and enjoy?
+- 7 What are the best Disney World rides for babies?

 - 8 What are some great Disney activities for babies other than rides?